appium/appium-desktop/README.md

 Appium issue.
 You can do this by seeing whether the issue reproduces with the Appium command line server as well.
 If it does, direct your report to Appium's issue tracker.

+Have a feature request?
+Follow the same process and submit an issue to the appropriate tracker!
+(Either here in this repo if the request is specifically for Appium Desktop, or Appium's main tracker if the request is for Appium more generally.)

 ## Developer Instructions